Mohgit12/ASDA_Project/README.md

 - Select a municipality from a dropdown menu
 - Display Natura2000 coverage (%) for the selected municipality
-- Bar chart showing coverage across all municipalities
+- Bar chart showing coverage across municipalities with the highest percenatges
 - Interactive map highlighting the selected municipality

 ## Installation